Pentakis icosidodecahedron

 In geometry, the pentakis icosidodecahedron or subdivided icosahedron is a convex polyhedron with 80 triangular faces, 120 edges, and 42 vertices.
 It is a dual of the truncated rhombic triacontahedron (chamfered dodecahedron).

 Construction

 Its name comes from a topological construction from the icosidodecahedron with the kis operator applied to the pentagonal faces.
 In this construction, all the vertices are assumed to be the same distance from the center, while in general icosahedral symmetry can be maintained even with the 12 order-5 vertices at a different distance from the center as the other 30.

 It can also be topologically constructed from the icosahedron, dividing each triangular face into 4 triangles by adding mid-edge vertices.
-From this construction, all 80 triangles will be equilateral, but faces will be coplanar.
+If this is all that is done, all 80 triangles will be equilateral, but the 4 faces will be coplanar.
+If the divided edges are lengthened to make the new vertices the same distance from the center as the original vertices, the result is a pentakis icosidodecahedron.

+Geodesic domes

+The pentakis icosidodecahedron is a common geometry for geodesic domes derived from the icosahedron.
+Buckminster Fuller referred to it as the 2-frequency alternate geodesic subdivision of the icosahedron, because the edges are divided into 2 equal parts and then lengthed slightly to keep the new vertices on a geodesic great circle, creating a polyhedron with two distinct edge lengths and face shapes.
+An $n$-frequency alternate geodesic subdivision divides each edge into $n$ equal parts, and lengthens them as necessary to keep the new vertices on the surface of the same sphere.
+It produces a polyhedron with $20 n^2$ triangular faces.
+The higher the frequency of subdivision, the larger the number of distinct edge lengths and face shapes that will be required, but the more spherical the shape.
+In the design of geodesic domes, the cost of more roundness is increased complexity.

 Related polyhedra

 Related polytopes

 It represents the exterior envelope of a vertex-centered orthogonal projection of the 600-cell, one of six convex regular 4-polytopes, into 3 dimensions.